jest-community/awesome-jest/README.md

 - [testdouble-jest](https://github.com/testdouble/testdouble-jest) Support for [testdouble.js](https://github.com/testdouble/testdouble.js) for users of Jest.
 - [jest-puppe-shots](https://github.com/macku/jest-puppe-shots) A Jest plugin for creating screenshots of [React](https://reactjs.org/) components with a little help of [Puppeteer](https://github.com/GoogleChrome/puppeteer)
+- [jest-each](https://www.github.com/mattphillips/jest-each) Allows tests to be writen once with multiple rows of data supplied to run the test multiple times.

 ## Resources